nvladimus/kekse/README.md

 PyQt interface for quick building of instrument control software, with GUI frontend.
 Implied to be as simple as keks :cookie:

 Design principles:
-* each device has 1 module: 1 file, 1 main class, 1 GUI window.
+* minimalism:
+    - each device has one module which is one file containing one main class
-* minimum external dependencies, clear code
+    - minimum external dependencies
+    - GUI is simple (no fancy styles), but easy to build and extend, and can be turned on/off
-* modules are independent from each other and self-contained, similar to LabView virtual instruments.
+* independence: modules are independent from each other and self-contained, similar to LabView virtual instruments.
-* GUI is minimal but easy to build and extend, can be turned on/off
-* widget labels in the GUI are actual widget names in the code, so you know exactly how to access anything you see in the GUI.
+* *what you see is what you get:* widget labels in the GUI are actual widget names in the code, so you know exactly how to access anything.
-* a module can be run on it's own (from command line), or envoked from a higher-level python code
+* versatility: a module can be run on it's own (from command line), or envoked from a master python program

 ### Installation
 The current code requires Python 3.6 and a few other libraries: